API

 Fields

-• status: the status of the region, valid values are :empty, unkown and :unique.
+• status: the status of the region, valid values are :empty, unknown and :unique.

 source